“The New World Disorder”

-Daniella Schwarzer is the executive director of the German Council on Foreign Relations and the 2018 Carol Hoffmann Collins Global Scholar-in-Residence.
-As part of a three-day visit to Mount Holyoke, she will give a public lecture on Oct.
-17. “The New World Disorder” will focus on the growing disintegration of the post-WW II European and global structures of governance and the implications for peace and security.
+Schwarzer is the executive director of the German Council on Foreign Relations and was in residence at Mount Holyoke in October 2018.
+She answered interview questions and gave a public lecture focused on the growing disintegration of the post-WW II European and global structures of governance and the implications for peace and security.

 Dr. Schwarzer is a foremost strategic expert on the economics, politics and foreign relations of the European Union.
 Not unlike the United States, Europe is facing political fragmentation and polarization — and hard choices.
-Her visit to campus from Oct.
-15-18 will provide Mount Holyoke students a rare opportunity to understand and participate in the intense discussions of the future of the West now taking place the world over.
+Her visit to campus provided Mount Holyoke students a rare opportunity to understand and participate in the intense discussions of the future of the West now taking place the world over.